- History of Youth Futures and the youth employment challenge

 Everything we do is guided by robust evidence of what works to support young people from marginalised backgrounds into good jobs.
 We learn from the projects we fund and scale up that learning to drive genuine, long-lasting systemic change.

-As an affiliate member of the national What Works Network, facilitated by the Cabinet Office, we work to the principle that good decision-making should be informed by the best quality evidence.
+As a full member of the national What Works Network, facilitated by the Cabinet Office, we work to the principle that good decision-making should be informed by the best quality evidence.

 Our approach involves the creation and curation of evidence.
 We create evidence by funding programmes and putting high-quality evaluations in place to understand whether or not those interventions are effective.
 We curate evidence by gathering information from studies around the world into interventions that help young people into work.